 Event contact: Paula Pack, Office of Graduate and Continuing Studies, (813) 257-1713

 GRADUATES’ FREQUENTLY ASKED QUESTIONS

 When should I arrive?

-Graduates are asked to arrive no later than 30 minutes prior to the start of the ceremony to complete the check-in process.
+Graduates are asked to arrive 15 - 30 minutes prior to the start of the ceremony to complete the check-in process.
 The room is not open before the start of registration, so early arrival is discouraged.